 ‘Red Sail Sports started with two dive boats, a few beach toys and about 20 enthusiastic staff members,’ said McDowall.
 ‘Over the next 25 years, we built a reputation as one of the world’s leading resort watersports operators.
 Our philosophy has remained the same throughout the years: Give the customer the highest quality service possible.’Sadly the Hyatt Regency Grand Cayman was a victim of Hurricane Ivan in 2004, but the resort’s beach club is currently operating as the Grand Cayman Beach Suites.

-Rod McDowall has remained a constant in the company - he's been Operations Manager since the first dive boat went out.
-During his tenure, operations have grown to encompass four luxurious catamarans, 8 dive boats, and 6 full service dive shops and watersports centers at all major beach resorts on the West Side, East End and the North Side of Grand Cayman.
+Rod McDowall has remained a constant in the company – he’s been Operations Manager since the first dive boat went out.
+During his tenure, operations have grown to encompass four luxurious catamarans, 8 dive boats, and 6 full-service dive shops and watersports centres at all major beach resorts on the West Side, East End and the North Side of Grand Cayman.
 In addition, Red Sail Sports operates an impressive range of resort retail boutiques.

 Because of its partnership with the island’s major resorts, the company has also created a Destination Management department to serve corporate groups and incentive travel.

 McDowall has also been a steady presence in the island’s tourism and dive industries, having served in several leadership positions through the years.
 In that time Red Sail Sports hosted a long list of celebrities such as NBC weatherman Al Roker, NFL star Marcus Allen, Fox Football sportscaster Howie Long and TV personality Regis Philbin.